 I’ve been interested in women’s health and reproduction for as long as I can remember.
-Growing up though I had little idea about how my menstrual cycle worked, what fertility entailed, or that there were other options for preventing pregnancy (and reducing my painful cramps) besides the birth control pill that I took for about two years when I was a teenager.
+Growing up though I had little idea about how my menstrual cycle worked, what fertility entailed, or that there were other options for preventing pregnancy besides the birth control pill.

-I decided firmly to come off the pill when I was about 17 and when I was in my early twenties I began learning more about my cycle and how to track it with Fertility Awareness.
+I took hormonal birth control for about 2 years as a teenager before deciding to come off of it.
+When I was in my early twenties I began learning more about my cycle and how to track it through Fertility Awareness Methods (FAMs).

 I believe strongly in the importance of proper sex education and that’s what this post is all about: to educate you on ways that we can understand our cycle and bodies better.
-However, I’m not suggesting that you stop doing what you’re doing.
-Choosing a birth control method is a very personal choice, all have advantages and disadvantages, and there are many factors at play.
+However, I am not suggesting that you stop doing what you’re doing.
+Choosing a birth control method is a very personal choice, they all have advantages and disadvantages, and there are many factors at play.
+Practicing Fertility Awareness Methods also requires diligence, consistency, and a thoroughness in detecting bodily signs.
+Not everybody is willing to or interested in taking this approach, and that is so perfectly okay!
+Do what’s right for you, because only you know your body and your needs best.

 What Is Fertility Awareness?

-Fertility Awareness is the practice of detecting day-to-day physiological changes in our body to help us to determine when we’re fertile or not.
-Fertility Awareness involves multiple methods combined to prevent (or plan for) pregnancy.
-This is not the same as the rhythm method which I’ll talk more about later on in this post.
+Fertility Awareness is the practice of detecting day-to-day physiological changes in our body using multiple methods combined (Fertility Awareness Methods or FAMs) to help us to determine when we’re fertile or not so we can prevent or plan for pregnancy.
+Fertility Awareness is not the same as the rhythm method which I’ll talk more about later on in this post.

 To understand how we can follow Fertility Awareness, and for general knowledge, let’s first go over the basics of a monthly cycle.